miranj/craft-router/README.md

 Router
 ======

-A [Craft CMS][craft] 3 plugin to route requests to pages with a filtered, pre-loaded list of entries.
+A [Craft CMS][craft] plugin for using URL segments as filtering criteria on an entry query.

 [craft]:https://craftcms.com/